HexHive/OSTEP-slides/14-paging.md

 * This cache is called TLB (Translation Lookaside Buffer)
 * Reduces requirement memory accesses for page walk
 * If there is an entry in the TLB, reuse!

 ---

+# Paging: The page size tension

+* Comes from the past systems that had 100KBs of memory.
+* TLB addressing pages.
+* Disk swapping issue (discussed later).

+---